clintjhill/dev-experience-story/README.md

 - Top down approval with immediate action - sort of
   - It was mostly just a Digital thing, the rest of the company was in the dark
   - This caused problems later
-- Started with hiring interns and creating a "Development Experience" team
+- Started with hiring interns and creating a *Development Experience* team
 - Interns allowed us to practice
-- But it was production level projects - not "proof of concept"
+- It was production level projects - not "proof of concept"

 ---
 # Something was missing